Tom O'Gorman: SCCA

-In 2013 he won his first SCCA Solo Nationals in a 1972 Porsche 914/6, and was also awarded the Driver of the Year Award.
-In that same year he also won the SCCA Triad Award, for accomplishing three feats in a single class: win two regular season achievements and a National Championship, all in the same class.
+In 2013, O'Gorman won his first SCCA Solo Nationals in a 1972 Porsche 914/6, and was also awarded the Driver of the Year Award.
+In that same year, he also won the SCCA Triad Award, for accomplishing three feats in a single class: win two regular season achievements and a National Championship, all in the same class.

-Since then, he has gone on to win 5 Solo Nationals Championships and 2 ProSolo National Championships total.
+Since then, O'Gorman has gone on to win five Solo Nationals Championships and two ProSolo National Championships total.

 Pirelli World Challenge

-Tom started racing his own car in 2015, a Honda Fit, made possible by a crowd fund from the people who knew him.
+O'Gorman started racing his own car in 2015, a Honda Fit, made possible by a crowd fund from the people who knew him.

-He teamed up with Black Armor Helmets for 2016, and ended up winning the TCB Championship with that Honda Fit.
+O'Gorman teamed up with Black Armor Helmets for 2016, and ended up winning the TCB Championship with that Honda Fit.

-In 2017, he was a part of Shea Racing, and moved up to TCA, in a 2017 Honda Civic Si.
-He finished 3rd in the championship that year.
+In 2017, O'Gorman was a part of Shea Racing, and moved up to TCA, in a 2017 Honda Civic Si.
+He finished third in the championship that year.

-In 2018, determined to win, Tom took his Honda Civic Si to 1st in the TCA Drivers' Championship and a 2nd Place in the TCA Team Championship for TOMO Racing.
+In 2018, determined to win, O'Gorman took his Honda Civic Si to first in the TCA Drivers' Championship and a second place in the TCA Team Championship for TOMO Racing.

 IMSA Continental Tire Challenge & Michelin Pilot Challenge

-Tom was joined by Kenton Koch in the 2018 Continental Tire SportsCar Challenge, behind the wheel of an Audi RS 3 LMS TCR.
+O'Gorman was joined by Kenton Koch in the 2018 Continental Tire SportsCar Challenge, behind the wheel of an Audi RS 3 LMS TCR.
 After making their debut mid-season at Watkins Glen, the duo claimed race victories at Virginia and Road Atlanta before season's end.

-In 2019 Tom joined the LA Honda World Racing team, co-driving their Honda Civic Type R TCR along with Shelby Blackstock.
-They saw success, with 2 wins, one at Daytona, and one at Sebring, and 2 more podiums that year.
+In 2019, O'Gorman joined the LA Honda World Racing team, co-driving their Honda Civic Type R TCR along with Shelby Blackstock.
+They saw success, with two wins, one at Daytona, and one at Sebring, and two more podiums that year.
 Unfortunately a few mechanical issues hurt their season points that year.

-Tom was able to get back into the IMSA Michelin Pilot Challenge through Rockwell Autosport Development (RAD) in 2023 at Daytona, unfortunately the car was involved in an incident before he was able to drive the car.
+O'Gorman was able to get back into the IMSA Michelin Pilot Challenge through Rockwell Autosport Development (RAD) in 2023 at Daytona, unfortunately the car was involved in an incident before he was able to drive the car.
 That was the only IMSA event he participated in that year.

-Rockwell Autosport Development once again invited Tom to drive the car at Daytona in 2024.
-This time it ended much better, the team and Tom finished 4th in the TCR class.
+Rockwell Autosport Development once again invited O'Gorman to drive the car at Daytona in 2024.
+This time it ended much better, the team and O'Gorman finished fourth in the TCR class.